Precision Mental Health Care Guided By Your Story, Values, & Goals

-Supporting patients in person in Manhattan or virtually across NY
+Supporting busy youth, students, and professionals in person or virtually across NY

 A part of you feels stuck.

 All are welcome here.
-If you are seeking a warm, trusted professional to partner with on your journey to create a life where you thrive, you have come to the right place.
+If you are seeking a warm, trusted professional to partner with on your journey, you have come to the right place.

 ABOUT DR. ERICA LEE (she/her)